shawntz/claude-code-runner/README.md

 # Claude Code Runner

 Self hostable Claude Code runner to execute prompts from anywhere.
 Container accepts task prompts via HTTP and spawns Claude Code instance to autonomously implement them.
+Includes an integrated dashboard to submit tasks and monitor progress.
 Makes use of your Claude Code subscription instead of requiring an API key.

 ## How it Works